 Like Conkling, Arthur had largely disappeared from view after Garfield's shooting.
 It was widely assumed that he was in close and constant discussions with the man who had made him, planning for the day when he would be king, and Conkling his Cromwell.
 So little respect was there for the vice president, and so openly had he aligned himself with the president's fiercest enemy, that to accuse him now of conspiring with Conkling was simply stating the obvious.
-"I presume that if Mr. Arthur should be compelled to rely on some one more capable than himself," the political writer George William Curtis shrugged.
+"I presume that if Mr. Arthur should become President, in his ignorance and inexperience he would be compelled to rely on some one more capable than himself," the political writer George William Curtis shrugged.
 "Obviously that person would be Mr. Conkling."